Phil Oestricher

 Philip F. Oestricher (1931 – December 18, 2015) was an American aerodynamics engineer and test pilot.
 He made both the unscheduled first flight of the General Dynamics F-16 Fighting Falcon on January 20, 1974 and its official first flight on February 2, 1974.

 Career

 Oestricher worked at Consolidated Vultee as an aerodynamics engineer on the B-36 bomber.
-He later served in the United States Marine Corps, where he flew the F-4D Skyray.
+He later served in the United States Marine Corps, where he flew the F4D Skyray.
 As a test pilot, Oestricher flew all models of the F-111 fighter-bomber.

 On January 20, 1974, Oestricher piloted the unscheduled first flight of the General Dynamics F-16 Fighting Falcon at Edwards Air Force Base, California.
 While performing high-speed ground tests, Oestricher nearly lost control of the aircraft when it entered a series of roll oscillations.
 Oestricher elected to take the craft airborne to avoid crashing and remained in flight for six minutes.
 Oestricher also piloted the F-16's official first flight on February 2, 1974.
 He contributed to the development of multiple versions of the F-16 and established F-16 safety protocols.